isomerpages/moe-rafflesgirlssch/_students/Hong Leong Foundation Filiae Centre.md

 # Meet our Staff
 The Hong Leong Foundation Filiae Centre is staffed with three full-time counsellors and a Student Services Officer.
 They provide support with students’ challenges related to school, home, friends, career, and personal matters.
 The school counsellors also work collaboratively with other resources in order to provide the best holistic care to our students.

-Ms Karen Lau, School Counsellor
+* Miss Karen Lau, Head, Guidance Services
-Ms Laura Tan, School Counsellor with ECG
+* Ms Humaira Binte Salleh, Student Services Officer
-Ms Nooraini Salleh, School Counsellor
+* Miss Janani Thuriraj (Counsellor)
-Ms Humaira Binte Salleh, Student Services Officer
+* Ms Sarah Ee (Education and Career Guidance Counsellor)